Officialpooja/Play-and-Learn-Platform/README.md

 # How to play
 1.First compile the quiz_game.cpp file using C++ compiler.

-2. Register your username with password.
+2.Register your username with password.

 3.Login with the registered username and password.